I wrote a post a while ago called I Am More Than Just A Mom.

 Can’t we just be a family?
 A Child?
 A Parent?
 A woman?

-Sometimes I think people use the various labels they give themselves as a way of avoiding having to explain themselves.
+Sometimes I think people give themselves various labels as a way of avoiding situations where they might have to explain themselves, you know, to help other people feel better!

 Me: “Oookay … so is that your response to avoid having to offer more of an opinion?”